 Cybersecurity is making headlines

-How Verbit offers data security
+How Verbit offers transcription security

 Verbit’s data and transcription security measures